 - extra virgin olive oil

-- Wet stove top griddle (or a thick bottomed saucepan) with oil.
-Wipe off excess with a kitchen paper towel.
-Sprinkle fine salt all over the griddle then warm it up.
+- Wet the stove top griddle (or a thick bottomed saucepan) with oil.
+Wipe off the excess with a kitchen paper towel.
+Sprinkle some fine salt all over the griddle then warm it up.

 - Distribute the asparagus on the griddle.
 Brown them.
 Turn them often to avoid burning.
 Set aside.